idezentas/marquee-scroller-tr/README.md

 * News feature has been deleted.
 * Language option for weather has been added.
 * The feature to turn off the marquee has been added.
-* The ability to restart ESP via the web page has been added.
 * The information to be displayed in the marquee has been moved to the Display Settings page.
 * PlatformIO build feature has been added.
 * LittleFS is used instead of SPIFFS.